We’re constantly working to find and stop coordinated campaigns that seek to manipulate public debate across our apps.

 Over the past four years, we’ve shared our findings about coordinated inauthentic behavior (CIB) we detect and remove from our platforms.
 As part of our regular CIB reports, we’re sharing information about all the networks we take down over the course of a month to make it easier for people to see the progress we’re making in one place.

 Our teams continue to focus on finding and removing deceptive campaigns around the world — whether they are foreign or domestic.
-In July, we removed two networks from Russia and Myanmar.
-In this report, we’re also sharing an in-depth analysis by our threat intelligence team into one of the operations — a network from Russia linked to Fazze, a marketing firm registered in the UK — to add to the public reporting on this network’s activity across over a dozen different platforms.
+In June, we removed eight networks from seven countries, one of which from Ethiopia we announced earlier in June.
+The vast majority of these campaigns targeted people in their own countries.
 We have shared information about our findings with industry partners, researchers, law enforcement and policymakers.

-Here are the numbers for the new CIB networks we removed in July:
+Here are the numbers related to the new CIB networks we removed in June:

-- Myanmar: We removed 79 Facebook accounts, 13 Pages, eight Groups, and 19 Instagram accounts in Myanmar that targeted domestic audiences and were linked to individuals associated with the Myanmar military.
-We found this activity after reviewing information about a portion of it shared by a member of civil society in Myanmar.
-Our investigation revealed some links between this operation and the activity we removed in 2018.
+- Sudan: We removed 53 Facebook accounts, 51 Pages, three Groups, and 18 Instagram accounts in Sudan that targeted domestic audiences and were linked to individuals in Sudan including those associated with the Future Movement for Reform and Development, a political party in Sudan.
+We found this network after reviewing information about some of its activity shared by researchers at Valent Projects.

 Learn More About Coordinated Inauthentic Behavior

 We view CIB as coordinated efforts to manipulate public debate for a strategic goal where fake accounts are central to the operation.
 There are two tiers of these activities that we work to stop: 1) coordinated inauthentic behavior in the context of domestic, non-government campaigns and 2) coordinated inauthentic behavior on behalf of a foreign or government actor.

 Coordinated Inauthentic Behavior (CIB)